learn-co-curriculum/python-p3-dsa-stack-lab/README.md

 list as the underlying data structure, which means the runtime for the `search()` method is O(n), and the runtime for all of the other methods is O(1).

-While our implementation is efficient in terms of time complexity, we have to consider space complexity as well.
-One of the characteristics of an `list` is that each of the elements can be accessed directly using the `[]` operator.
-In order for this to work, Python stores all the elements that need to be stored in a continuous block of memory.
-If we're trying to add an element and we're out of memory where the list is located, Python will resize and relocate the continuous block to a bigger continuous block of memory.
-This is expensive in terms of memory, which means using a list as our underlying data structure is not optimal from the perspective of space complexity.

-Given that a `Stack` only uses `push` and `pop` methods, we don't need to use an underlying data structure that allows direct access to all of the elements.
-A better choice is a `LinkedList`, because it uses a Dictionary as _its_ underlying data structure and Dictionaries do not need to be stored in a continuous block of memory.
-The `LinkedList` is the next data structure we'll learn about.
-Before we get to that, however, let's get a little practice using `Stack`s.

 ***

 ## Resources